EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Communication/Negotiations/Start with No.md

 Nothing is certain in negotiations.

+**The basic Checklist for any negotiation includes:**
+	- Your mission and purpose for the negotiation
+	- Your agenda items for the specific meeting
+	- Your behavior goals
+	- Your activity goals
+	- Any critical research that needs to be done
+**The Log prepared after any negotiation includes:**
+	- Statement of the problem from the other side’s point of view
+	- Estimate of the other side’s budget (time, energy, money, and emotion)
+	- Identification of the decision-makers and assessment of when their decision will be reached
+	- Negotiation summary

 # ✍️ My Top  Quotes
 - The best word in the English language must be “yes.”
 You please the other person.
 You satisfy the request.